 Most people with cataracts want not only to have clear vision after cataract surgery, but freedom from eyeglasses as well.
 One thing that can prevent that from happening is residual astigmatism after surgery.
 In the past, intraocular lenses (IOLs) used in cataract surgery could not correct astigmatism.
 Thankfully, special intraocular lenses, called toric IOLs, have been developed to correct astigmatism during cataract surgery.
 These specialty toric lenses can minimize the need for corrective lenses, like glasses, after surgery.

 Does it take a Long Time to Recover from Having the Surgery?

-The answer is no. After undergoing cataract surgery at our Salt Lake City eye clinic, you can expect your vision to begin improving within just a few days.
-In most cases, a patient’s eye sight is blurry immediately following the procedure, but his or her vision adjusts tremendously during the recovery process.
-Typically, patients feel itching and a moderate amount of soreness for the first couple of days following cataract surgery.
-Generally, it takes up to eight weeks for a patient’s vision to be completely healed.
+The answer is no. After undergoing cataract surgery, you can expect your vision to begin improving within just a very short time.
+In most cases, your eye sight is blurry immediately following the procedure, but your vision adjusts tremendously during the recovery process.
+Typically, patients may feel some mild discomfort immediately after surgery, but this resolves quite quickly.
+You will be using prescription eye drops for several weeks after surgery.

 Are You a Candidate?

 Because putting off this type of refractive surgery doesn’t technically harm your eyes, Dr. Benator suggests you take time to evaluate your treatment options.
 You may be a candidate for cataract surgery if you:

 - Experience difficulty driving at night